pnayak1501/Android2020/README.md

 # Android2020
-Android projects developed using JAVA in the LearnCodeOnline course.
+Android projects bulit for learning Android, developed using JAVA.